Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 1.From which country most of the bookings were done?

-2.Which hotel have the most of the repeat guest?
+2.Which hotel have more number of repeat guest?

 3.Which hotel bookings has higher cancellation rate?